OAuth-Apis/apis/README.md

 Or you can implement your own 'org.surfnet.oaaas.auth.AbstractAuthenticator'.
 The `AbstractAuthenticator` is a plain `javax.servlet.Filter` implementation, so it possible to redirect to an entirely different application to perform the authentication.

-For an example of an `AbstractAuthenticator` that uses a federation of SAML2 compliant Identity Providers to perform the actual authentication have a look at in `SAMLAuthenticator` the the submodule apis-surfconext-authn.
+For an example of an `AbstractAuthenticator` that uses a federation of SAML2 compliant Identity Providers to perform the actual authentication have a look at `SAMLAuthenticator` in the submodule apis-surfconext-authn.

 ### User Consent